 6. Hire an Experienced Guide

 A successful hut trip requires sound knowledge of the backcountry and good judgment.
 You can upgrade your knowledge by taking a preparatory course on hut trips.
-However, judgment only comes with experience.
+However, the best judgment only comes with experience.

 Are you excited to go on your first hut trip?
 The effective tips shared in this post will prepare you for your first hut-to-hut traverse, enabling you to disconnect from the world and enjoy Colorado’s snow-clad wilderness.